What is a gambling problem?

 A gambling problem is characterized by an increasing preoccupation with gambling, a need to bet more money more frequently, restlessness or irritability when attempting to stop gambling, and/or continued gambling despite serious negative consequences.

 Consider the following…

-- Over 80% of Americans gamble every year and between three and five percent of Americans have a gambling problem.
+- Over 80 percent of Americans gamble every year and between three and five percent of Americans have a gambling problem.
 The State University of New York at Buffalo Research Institute on Addictions

-- Between six and eight million adults and 500,000 teens meet the criteria for gambling addiction, approximately the same number who abuse prescription drugs.
+- Between six and eight million adults and 500,000 teens meet the criteria for having a problem gambling disorder, approximately the same number who abuse prescription drugs.
 The National Council on Problem Gambling Report to United States House of Representatives (PDF)

 - Estimates of the annual social cost of gambling-related addiction, bankruptcy and crime approach seven billion.
 The National Council on Problem Gambling Report to United States House of Representatives (PDF)

-- A study in Southern California found that 10.7% of casino patrons were classified as “problem gamblers,” with 29.2% adjudged to be “at risk” and 29.8% seen as having a potential “gambling disorder.”
+- A study in Southern California found that 10.7 percent of casino patrons were classified as “problem gamblers,” with 29.2 percent adjudged to be “at risk” and 29.8 percent seen as having a potential “gambling disorder.”
 Springer Journal of Gambling Studies

-- Approximately 1% of the general adult population in the United States has, or has had, a gambling disorder in their lifetime.
-An additional 2% have had some problems with gambling in their lifetime but have not met diagnostic criteria for a gambling disorder.
+- Approximately 1 percent of the general adult population in the United States has, or has had, a gambling disorder in their lifetime.
+An additional 2 percent have had some problems with gambling in their lifetime but have not met diagnostic criteria for a gambling disorder.
 National Center for Responsible Gaming, Gambling and Health in the Workplace (PDF)